 Bishop Luffa School is a very special place to work.
-Our students are proud of their school and take part in an incredible number of extra-curricular activities, such as House Drama, The Sixth Form Fashion Show and Charity Week.
-We have recently run trips to Tanzania and Russia and have visits to Rome and Beijing planned for this year.
+Our students are proud of their school and take part in an incredible number of extra-curricular activities, such as House Drama, the Sixth Form Fashion Show and Charity Week.
+We would like to hear from people who share our vision that we are here to show students 'life in all its fullness' and who firmly believe that learning extends beyond the classroom.

-Bishop Luffa School is a fully comprehensive 11-18 Church School.
+Bishop Luffa School is a fully comprehensive 11-18 academy.
+We do not select students based on academic ability, but we do give priority to children whose families go to church.
 I hope that we live our Christian values of love and respect, which all of our staff and students support, regardless of their beliefs.